aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/2-create-iam-roles/index.en.md

 Because the above roles are only used to authenticate within our Amazon EKS cluster, they don't need to have AWS permissions.
 We will only use them to allow some IAM groups to assume this role in order to have access to our EKS cluster.

-Let's go to the AWS IAM Console and check one of the above IAM Role and see that there are no IAM permissions attached to the Role.
+Go to the AWS [IAM console](https://console.aws.amazon.com/iam/home#/roles/details/k8sAdmin?section=permissions) and view `k8sAdmin` IAM role.
+Notice that there are no IAM permissions attached to the IAM role.

 ![k8s Admin role](/static/images/iam/iam-role-rbac/k8sAdmin-role.png)

-And also let's see trust policy of the IAM Role that allows the root account to assume the role, which means any IAM principal (user or role) can now assume the role.
+And also let's see trust policy of the IAM role that allows the root account to assume the role, which means any IAM principal (user or role) can now assume the role.

 ![k8sAdmin-trust-policy](/static/images/iam/iam-role-rbac/k8sAdmin-trust-policy.png)